yagizerlc/protocol_yagiz_github/Day 6: Genomics.md

 micromamba deactivate
 ```

 Post-assembly construction, quality of the assembly should be evaluated.
-For this I use `Quast`.
-By using `Quast`various metrics about contiguity, genome size, completeness, etc. can be evaluated about constructed assembly.
+For this I use <code style="color : lightskyblue">Quast</code>.
+By using <code style="color : lightskyblue">Quast</code> various metrics about contiguity, genome size, completeness, etc. can be evaluated about constructed assembly.
 1. N50 and L50 Values
 2. Total Lenght of Assembly
 3. Number of Contigs